Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Lower Division Electives: Global Studies 1 (Introduction to Globalization) + International Development Studies 1 (Introduction to International Development)

-Upper Division Electives: Psychology 150 (Introduction to Health Psychology) + Anthropology 126P (Paleopathology)
+Upper Division Electives: Sociology 170 (Medical Sociology) + Anthropology 126P (Paleopathology)

 Work on completing your History minor from anywhere!
 Many Online courses that count towards a History minor are being offered during Session A and Session C this summer.
 With several asynchronous offerings, you can plan your summer with the ultimate flexibility.